SZNet

 SZNet 2025 Chile Field Trip

-A 10-day interdisciplinary and international field trip crossing Chile from cordillera to coast.
-This trip will foster scientific collaboration offer an opportunity for participants to receive a comprehensive introduction to Chilean geology
+A cohort of 25 scientists participated in a 10-day interdisciplinary and international field trip crossing Chile from cordillera to coast.
+This trip aimed to foster scientific collaboration and offer an opportunity for international scientists from a variety of fields of study to receive a comprehensive introduction to Chilean geology.

 SZNet Virtual Workshop | Subduction Zone Time Series Legacy Data

 Do you have a dataset you want to make accessible but need support?
-Sign up to give a talk.
+Let us know!
 Learn more below

 SZNet Ocean Floor Observational Technology Workshop